francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 #More specific forms

 These functions take a map in and return a map out.
 However, we have not said anything about the type of map returned.
-Map-utils helps the developer
+Map-utils helps the developer preserve the type of map used.

-There are ten more functions in this lib.
+All in all there are ten more functions in this lib.
 Five of them deliberately return a hash-map

 * hash-vals-pred
 * hash-keys-pred